VOIDPACKET-VP/VOIDPACKET-Web-Galaxies/README.md

 VOIDPACKET-WEB-GALAXIES/

     ├── 🌌 GALAXIES/ # TIER 1: The Cosmic Laws
-    │ ├── 01-The-Injection-Galaxy/ # Law: "Untrusted data in a trusted interpreter."
+    │ ├── 01-Injection-Galaxy/ # Law: "Untrusted data in a trusted interpreter."
-    │ ├── 02-The-Authentication-Galaxy/ # Law: "Proving and maintaining identity."
+    │ ├── 02-Auth-Galaxy/ # Law: "Proving and maintaining identity."
     │ └── ... # Core security concepts as foundational forces.
     │
     └── ☄️ COSMIC-PHENOMENA/ # TIER 2: The Observable Exploits
-    ├── 01-SSTI-Solar-Flares/ # A violent eruption in a template engine.
+    ├── 01-SSTI Solar Flares/ # A violent eruption in a template engine.
-    ├── 02-SQLi-Black-Holes/ # A gravitational well that warps data queries.
+    ├── 02-JWT Meteor Showers/ # A gravitational well that warps data queries.
     └── ... # Specific vulnerabilities, born from their Galaxy's law.

 ### 🌌 **Galaxies (The Cosmic Laws)**